-- 1. Enable students to develop at least Intermediate-Mid level proficiency in all four skills, as stated in the ACTFL guidelines.
+- 1. Enable students to develop at least Intermediate-Mid level proficiency in all four skills, as described in the ACTFL guidelines.
 At this level students will be able to: - a.
 Create with the language; - b.
-Handle successfully a variety of uncomplicated, basic and communicative tasks and social situations; - c.
+Handle successfully a variety of uncomplicated, basic and communicative tasks and social situations: - c.
 Talk simply about self and family members; - d.
 Ask and answer questions and participate in simple conversations on topics beyond the most immediate needs, such as personal history and leisure time activities; and - e.
 Be generally understood by sympathetic interlocutors, although misunderstandings may still arise; and - 2.
-Expose students to the culture, values and lifestyle of a society other than their own.
+Expose students to the traditions, values and lifestyles of a culture different from their own.